 Little Known Story of Faith At The Red Sea

+Here is a remarkable story of faith.
 Moses stood on the shore of the Red Sea, surrounded by thousands of terrified Israelites, crying and begging him to save them.
 The most powerful army of their day was bearing down on them, planning to massacre them.
 The Israelites could hear the rumble of their chariots over the desert.
 The shouts of their soldiers were getting louder.
 Yet the Red Sea stood before them.
 How could God put them in this position?

 Moses stood with a rod extended over the Red Sea.
 He gave the command, “Move forward!”
-The Israelites hesitated, “Move forward into the Sea?
+The Israelites hesitated.
+“Move forward into the Sea?
 We will drown!”

 According to Jewish writings in the Midrash, Naasson stepped forward.
 Naasson wadded into the water alone.
 He moved forward into the sea with Faith.
 He had Faith in his God and his God’s prophet.
 Soon the water was up to his knees.
 Then the water covered his thighs and rose over his chest.
-The Midrash says only when the water was up to his nostrils did the water begin to separate to his right and left.
+The Midrash says only when the water was up to his nostrils did the water separate to his right and to his left.

-After the Israelites crossed the Sea, the waters returned in an avalanche destroying the Egyptian army and giving Israel time to settle the promised land without fear of attack from the mighty armies of Egypt.
+After the Israelites crossed the Sea, the waters returned in an avalanche, destroying the Egyptian army and giving Israel time to settle the promised land without fear of attack from the mighty armies of Egypt.

 The Red Sea as a Symbol